tori938/tori938/README.md

 • Database: PostgreSQL

 Currently: \
-📝 learning time series \
+📝 learning Docker \
-🤔 brushing up on SQL \
+🤔 brushing up on Excel, ML with Python \
-📖 reading Wool by H. Howey
+📖 reading _Martian Chronicles_ by R. Bradbury \
+📺 watching _Person of Interest_

 <!--
 **tori938/tori938** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.